Cryptocurrency Reference Guide

 - paymentSettings.acquirerCode: Specific acquirer code

-field is part of the standard order structure, the actual payment amount received may differ from the specified amount.
+Note on payment amounts: While the amount field is part of the standard order structure, the actual payment amount received may differ from the specified amount.
 The system will automatically update the order with the actual amount received from the provider.

 Additional Guidelines